 This Cohesive Strategy is not a report for the shelf; rather, it is one piece of a living, ongoing process that requires continued engagement.
-The Cohesive Strategy builds on existing collaborative efforts in the wildland fire management community with the expected outcome of building a holistic, national wildland fire management framework-one that links healthy and resilient landscapes to fire-adapted communities, and wildland fire response, rather than considering them separately.
+The Cohesive Strategy builds on existing collaborative efforts in the wildland fire management community with the expected outcome of building a holistic, national wildland fire management framework - one that links resilient landscapes to fire-adapted communities, and wildfire response, rather than considering them separately.